 When a late summer storm blew up in Minneapolis, Chauncey Moua and his wife decided to retreat to the safety of their home to await its passing.
 They pulled up at home to take shelter.
 That’s when Mr. Moua decided to park in front of the neighbors’ house, because the neighbors’ tree, the branches of which were overhanging the Moua homestead, was swaying dangerously in the high winds.
 As he parked the car, a branch fell, killing him.

 What do you do after the funeral?
-After a suitable period of mourning – maybe a few hours or so – you hire a really dedicated lawyer.
+After a suitable period of mourning – maybe a few hours or so – you could hire a really dedicated lawyer.
 Like maybe Doug Crawford.
 According to the California Court of Appeals, Mr. Crawford appeared at a deposition with pepper spray and a stun gun.
 Before the questioning began, Crawford held the can of pepper spray about 3 feet from the face of the opposing lawyer, Walter Traver, and warned him: “I will pepper-spray you if you get out of hand.”